Feel-The-AGI/Deep_Intelligence_Toolkit/README.md

 This book is designed for those new to deep learning, focusing on the fastai library and PyTorch, providing practical examples without requiring extensive mathematical background.

 ### 8. [Mastering PyTorch: Build powerful neural network architectures using advanced PyTorch 2.0 features and techniques](https://www.amazon.com/Mastering-PyTorch-powerful-learning-architectures/dp/1801074305) - $40
-Aimed at more experienced users, this book delves into advanced PyTorch features and techniques, helping you build powerful and sophisticated neural network architectures.
+Aimed at more experienced users, this book covers advanced PyTorch features and techniques, helping you build powerful and sophisticated neural network architectures.

 ---